what is None?

 Caution

-the naming of the assert methods can be confusing, there is
+the names of the assert methods can be confusing, there is

 where Not comes after Is and then there is